 Renovation, repair or painting activities can create toxic lead dust when painted surfaces are disturbed or demolished.

-The assessment includes a visual assessment of the paint conditions in the home and 3M Lead Check swab testing at suspected painted surfaces in the home.
-Samples that are sent to an AIHAAC independent laboratory for analysis are $75 each.
+The assessment includes a visual assessment of the paint conditions in the home and Lead Check Swab testing at suspected painted surfaces in the home.
+Samples that are sent to an AIHAAC independent laboratory for analysis are an additional $75 each.